RUTWIK113/Chess_AI/README.md

-Sure!
-Here's a **human-friendly, simple, and engaging README** based on your project and the content you provided, tailored for new users and contributors:

----

 # ♟️ Chess AI with Pygame

 A fun and simple chess game built with Python and [Pygame](https://www.pygame.org/).
 You can play against a friend — or test your skills against an AI that thinks ahead using the Negamax algorithm with alpha-beta pruning!